RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 ============

 1. A virtual Machine with Windows Server to deploy all the Thinfinity components
-2. A second virtual machine to be used as Application Server
+2. A second virtual machine to be used as Remote Desktop Session Host and Thinfinity Workplace Secondary Broker

 ![alt text](https://github.com/RubenDillon/cybele/blob/main/Thinfinity-Workspace/workspace7/layout.png?raw=true)